RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-02-08-newsletter.md

 ---

-External workshop on **Sustainable Software Development for Researchers**: At this workshop, attendees will learn about the basic steps to prepare code for sharing with others and make it ready for citation in a research paper.

-This workshop is run by [Carina Haupt](https://www.dlr.de/sc/en/desktopdefault.aspx/tabid-1192/1635_read-28643/sortby-lastname/), Head of Group Software at the German Aerospace Centre.
-It consists of two sessions taking place on Thursday 25 February 13:00 to 17:00 GMT and Friday 26 February 9:00 to 12:30 GMT -- participants attend both sessions.
-[Register on Eventbrite](https://www.eventbrite.co.uk/e/research-software-camp-sustainable-software-development-for-researchers-tickets-139626658093?aff=erelpanelorg).

-External workshop on **Boosting your research reproducibility with Binder**

-"During this free workshop, we will discuss reproducible computing environments and why they're important, show examples of others' projects in [mybinder.org](https://mybinder.org/) and help you learn how to prepare a binder-ready project."
-The workshop is run by The Turing Way, and will take place on Wednesday 3 March 2021, 10:00 to 16:30 GMT.
-[Register on Eventbrite.](https://www.eventbrite.co.uk/e/research-software-camp-boost-your-research-reproducibility-with-binder-tickets-138852787425)

----

 If you are part of a team that already or wants to accelerate some software using GPU programming (e.g. CUDA, Sykl, rocM, OpenCL) then you may be interested in a [**GPU hackathon being organised by EPCC**](https://gpuhackathons.org/event/epcc-gpu-hackathon-2021) at which you could get support from experienced, knowledgable mentors.